 Ballantine’s

-Aim to upend the traditional view of blends being inferior to single malts.
 The everyday Ballantine’s Scotch is a blend of over 50 single malts and is a popular entry-level drop.
 Spend the extra $10-$20 and get the 12-Year-Old over the standard Ballantine’s though.

 Dewar’s

 Similar price to Grant’s and Ballantine’s, with a few mid-range options thrown in there to keep the aficionados happy.
-The entry-level white label enjoys solid reviews and won Gold at the San Francisco Spirit Awards though, making it a preferred alternative to other cheap brands in terms of taste for many.
+The entry-level White Label enjoys solid reviews and won Gold at the San Francisco Spirit Awards though, making it a preferred alternative to other cheap brands in terms of taste for many.

 Black Douglas

-Named after a legendary Scottish Warrior, a newer brand that pretty much sets the benchmark for quality in entry-level whiskey.
+Named after a legendary Scottish Warrior, a newer brand that pretty much sets the benchmark for quality in entry-level whisky.
 Solid value, if a little basic, and goes down smooth either neat or with a mixer.

 Laphroaig